hermanwongkm/htsCodeScrapper/README.md

 >> + Search via keywords
 >> + Search via Hts code (Using Regex to hit /searchc endpoint)
 > + Display the details on react frontend with a Ant design nested table
-> + Update to get the latest HTS Tariff Schedule
+> + Update button to get the latest HTS Tariff Schedule from hts.usitc.gov
-> + Local upload HTS Tariff Schedule incase of server maintenance
+> + Local upload button to manually upload HTS Tariff Schedule incase of server maintenance

 ### API Endpoints
 1. Search